alikhanfahad/CS_IISER-Kolkata/README.md

-COdes for Lab Hours Problems during the course CS2201-Introduction to Computation.
+Codes for lab hours problems during the course CS2201-Introduction to Computation.
 Includes basics of Python programming and introduction to NumPy and Matplotlib labrary with also an introduction to Numerical Integration and Machine Learning Algorithms.